MicrosoftDocs/power-platform/power-virtual-agents/advanced-power-fx.md

 ## Use Power Fx as a condition

-Condition nodes can be configured to evaluate a Power Fx formula instead of testing the value of a variable.
+To evaluate more complex expressions, Condition nodes can be configured to use Power Fx formulas.

 In this example, the bot will determine if a booking date qualifies for discount.
 To do this, it checks if the booking date provided by the user is 14 days or more from the current date.